-Find out more information about Complementary & Alternative Medicine
+Information about Complementary & Alternative Medicine Degrees

 Complementary and alternative medicine (or CAM) deals with medical products and practices considered to be outside conventional clinical care.
 Complementary medicine involves the use of non-conventional medical practices in addition to standard treatment, while alternative medicine is utilised to substitute traditional healthcare.
 An example of complementary medicine is the employment of acupuncture practices to help reduce the side effects of cancer treatment.
 Alternative medicine includes dietary supplements, natural products, vitamins, herbal recipes, various teas, massage therapy, hypnotherapy, magnet therapy, and spiritual healing.